Components

 - Maintain WebSocket connections across Stimulus reconnects

-<%# Unique IDs for multiple instances %>
+<%# Unique IDs within the same component type %>

 <%= live('counter', id: 'header-counter') %>

-<%= live('counter', id: 'sidebar-counter') %>Rendering Component Instances Directly
+<%= live('chat/room', id: dom_id(@room)) %>Rendering Component Instances Directly

 If you already have a component instance, use render directly: